RogersNL/tap-room-react/README.md

 ## Notes
   During the rebuild process I noticed a few things that could be a problem once I add functionality.
 I'm not sure my current routing is ideal for editing elements or for dynamically changing the colors/styling.
 I'm also unsure how I will be able to add functions such as subtracting pints that were bought.
+## Known Bugs
+  * Update not functional.
+The edit button will isolate the keg but the keg will not populate the edit form.
+Error message suggests a need for use of something called 'onChange'.
+  * Backgrounds do not dynamically display.
+Attempted to do it without making the Keg class stateful while also not having to add a separate space in memory for 'background color' in the App state.
+  * Multiple table syntax errors.
 ## Spec

 * Display list of kegs.